-- Schedule and course offerings available will be presented; completion of a registration form will be completed.
+- If applying for financial assistance, confirm the FAFSA (fafsa.gov) has been completed, received by WC and is cleared; this determines eligibility for federal financial aid as well as institutional scholarships. - Contact Registrar and schedule an advising appointment. - The Registrar will explain the evaluation of any transfer work accepted by the College.
+Student's requirements for General Education, electives, and selected major will be explained in depth. - Schedule and course offerings available will be presented; Effectiveness completion of a registration form will be completed.
 Once your financial arrangements have been confirmed by the Business Office, registration will be finalized. - Discuss financial aid and confirm payment options with Financial Aid Office and Business Office. - Obtain a Student Body Identification Card and WC Parking Permit (Available during Orientation). - Show proof of laptop ownership or availability.
-All students MUST provide their own laptop computer. - Purchase: Dockery, David S. and Trevin K. Wax, CSB Worldview Study Bible, Hardcover: 2208 pages, Holman Bible Publishers (May 15, 2018) ISBN-10: 1433604337ISBN-13: 978-1433604331 OR ISBN-10: 1433604345 ISBN-13: 978-1433604348 - Purchase: American Psychological Association Publication Manual, sixth edition, 2009, ISBN-10: 1433950618, ISBN-13: 978-1433805615
+All students MUST provide their own laptop computer. - Purchase: Dockery, David S. and Trevin K. Wax, CSB Worldview Study Bible, Hardcover: 2208 pages, Holman Bible Publishers (May 15, 2018) ISBN-10: 1433604337ISBN-13: 978-1433604331 OR ISBN-10: 1433604345 ISBN-13: 978-1433604348 - Purchase: American Psychological Association Publication Manual, sixth edition, 2009, ISBN-10: 1433950618, ISBN-13: 978-1433805615 in major courses (300-400 level) requires a minimum of 44 semester credit hours of prior credit earned.
+Students with fewer than 44 semester credit hours must petition the Dean of the Faculty for any exceptions to this procedure.
+Students admitted with less than 44 semester credit hours will be enrolled in general education courses or elective courses, depending on transfer work.